211th Rifle Division: Battle of Kiev

 At dawn on November 6 troops of 1st Ukrainian Front liberated Kiev.
 During the three previous days the 13th Army had not been involved in fighting and was doing reconnaissance and improving its positions.
 Overnight on November 4/5 the 336th Rifle Division of 28th Corps and the 211th were pulled out of the front line, transferred to 60th Army, and began to move south.
 In the process they linked up with a detachment of 8th Rifle Division that had forced the Pripyat River in early October before being encircled by counterattacks.
 In a daring move the commander of 151st Rifle Regiment, Col. Georgii Sergeevich Tomilovskii, led the encircled troops in a breakout to the west, joining a partisan detachment near Ovruch.
 In recognition of his leadership Tomilovskii was made a Hero of the Soviet Union on October 16.
 He would become the commander of the 211th on April 26, 1944.

 During November 6 the forces of 60th Army forced the German grouping on its sector, including the 8th Panzer Division, to withdraw across the Zdvizh River, and also cut the KievKorosten railroad.
 However, the Army was beginning to face serious shortages of ammunition and fuel.
 Upon joining the 60th the 211th was assigned to the 17th Guards Rifle Corps, which also contained the 70th Guards Rifle Division.
 The Front commander, Army Gen. N. F. Vatutin, ordered the offensive to continue into western Ukraine with 60th Army directed to take bridgeheads over the Teteriv River in the area of Radomyshl by the end of November 9.
 17th Guards Corps was held in the Army's second echelon.

-On November 11 the Army cleared the Teteriv along its entire front, advanced from 10-25km and captured 200 prisoners and large amounts of equipment.
+On November 11 the Army cleared the Teteriv along its entire front, advanced from 10 to 25 km and captured 200 prisoners and large amounts of equipment.
 During the next day the Corps moved to the south of the Army's main axis and by the day's end had reached 38th Army's sector in the Stavetskaya Sloboda area; by now that Army was approaching Zhytomyr.
 Throughout the advancing Soviet forces divisional artillery was falling behind, ammunition was in short supply, and 38th Army was starting to face counterattacks from panzer forces.
 During the evening the STAVKA ordered Vatutin to cease the advance and consolidate the liberated area.
 As part of this order the 17th Guards Corps was transferred to 38th Army.
 At this time the 221st was in quite good shape with 7,514 personnel on strength.
 It would remain under command of this Army until the last few months of the war.